Kadan Young: International career

-Young has represented England at both under-16 and under-17 level.
+Born in England, Young is of Jamaican descent and holds dual British and Jamaican citizenship.
+He has represented England at both under-16 and under-17 level.
 He was called up for the 2023 UEFA European Under-17 Championship, and scored the fourth goal in England's 4–2 win over Switzerland to clinch qualification to the 2023 FIFA U-17 World Cup.

-On 20 May 2024, Young was called up for the England U18 squad for two upcoming matches against Northern Ireland & Morocco.
+On 20 May 2024, Young was called up for the England U18 squad for two matches against Northern Ireland & Morocco.
 He made a goalscoring debut in a 4–2 win over Northern Ireland at St. George's Park.
 Young an unused substitute for the victory over Morocco which won the Tri-Nations Trophy for England.

-On 9 October 2024, Young made his U19 debut during a 2-1 defeat to Portugal in Marbella.
+On 9 October 2024, Young made his England U19 debut during a 2–1 defeat to Portugal in Marbella.
+He was a member of England's squad at the 2025 UEFA European Under-19 Championship and started in their opening game of the tournament against Norway.

-Young was a member of England's squad at the 2025 UEFA European Under-19 Championship.
+On 27 March 2026, Young made his England U20 debut during a 3-3 draw away to Italy.